harmony 鸿蒙Resource Categories and Access

 • 2022-12-05

-• 浏览 (888)
+• 浏览 (1112)

 Resource Categories and Access

-During application development, you may need to use different resources, such as colors, fonts, spacing, and images, based on the device or configuration.
+During application development, you may need to use different resources, such as colors, fonts, spacing, and icons, based on the device or configuration.
 Depending on the resource type, you can achieve this using the following methods:

-• Application resources: Configure device- or configuration-specific resources in the resource files.
+• Application resources: configure device- or configuration-specific resources in the resource files.

 Resource Categories

-Resource files used during application development must be stored in specified directories for management.
-The resources directory consists of three types of subdirectories: the base subdirectory, qualifiers subdirectories, and the rawfile subdirectory.
 The common resource files used across projects in the stage model are stored in the resources directory under AppScope.

 Example of the resources directory: